zorncbllr/php-mono/README.md

 # MONO - PHP FRAMEWORK

-Mono is a Fast, Object Oriented Based PHP Framework.
+Mono is a Powerful and Fast, Object Oriented Based PHP Framework.
 It follows the MVC architecture.
-It comes with its own commandline interface built with composer scripts.
+It comes with its own commandline interface.

 ## Serving the Project